Rishikesh — overview

 By Flight

 Search by city name across IndiGo, Air India, and Akasa Air.
 Fly into Jolly Grant Airport, Dehradun (DED).
-From the airport, hire a taxi to Rishikesh (approximately 21 km).
+From the airport, hire a taxi to Rishikesh (approx. 21 km).

 By Bus